aws-samples/sample-scientific-tools-on-amazon-bedrock-agentcore-gateway/vep_endpoint/README.md

-# VEP Endpoint Stack - SageMaker Async Inference for Protein Variant Effect Prediction
+# VEP Endpoint - SageMaker Async Inference for Protein Variant Effect Prediction

-This CDK stack provides Infrastructure as Code for deploying SageMaker asynchronous inference endpoints specifically designed for the AMPLIFY protein variant effect prediction model.
-The stack includes comprehensive resource management, autoscaling, monitoring, and Lambda integration for seamless protein engineering workflows.
+This directory contains the Lambda function code and SageMaker inference code for deploying asynchronous inference endpoints specifically designed for the AMPLIFY protein variant effect prediction model.
+The infrastructure is deployed using CloudFormation templates (see `cloudformation/` directory).

 ## Overview